Unsure If Your Profile Will Get YOU Into Your Target Schools?

 To become eligible to apply for the program you should normally have:

-- A non-business undergraduate degree at First or 2:1 Honours level, having graduated in June 2013 or later
+- An undergraduate degree at First or 2:1 Honours level, having graduated in June 2015 or later

 - A well-researched career plans with clear short and long term goals.